-The TOZO T12 are a decent pair of budget-friendly truly wireless earbuds.
+The TOZO T12 Truly Wireless are a decent pair of budget-friendly truly wireless earbuds.
 They’re lacking in frills and features but have a sturdy, somewhat comfortable design.
-Their sound profile is bass-heavy but not overwhelming, so they're suitable for a fairly wide range of musical genres and audio content.
-On the downside, their battery performance isn’t particularly impressive, their integrated mic is sub-par, and their deep in-ear fit may not suit everyone.
+Their sound profile is excited, which delivers extra thump, rumble, and boom while vocals and lead instruments are bright.
+Unfortunately, their battery performance isn’t particularly impressive, their integrated mic is sub-par, and their deep in-ear fit may not suit everyone.
 Still, if you’re looking for a fairly versatile set of earbuds and don't want the hassle of a wired connection, they aren’t a bad choice.

 The TOZO T12 are great for sports.
-They feel sturdy, have a secure fit that shouldn’t fall out of your ears, even during moderately strenuous exercise, and are rated IPX8 for water and sweat resistance, though we don’t currently test for that.
-Meanwhile, their bass-heavy sound profile should keep you pumped up during your next workout session while their intuitive control scheme lets you make simple adjustments without interrupting your rhythm.
+They feel sturdy, have a secure fit that shouldn’t fall out of your ears, even during moderately strenuous exercise, and are certified IPX8 for protection against water immersion.
+Meanwhile, their bass-heavy sound profile should keep you pumped up during your next workout session, while their intuitive control scheme lets you make simple adjustments without interrupting your rhythm.

 The TOZO T12 can connect to Bluetooth-enabled PCs, but their audio latency is a little too high for them to be well-suited for wireless gaming.
 They also aren’t compatible with PS4 and Xbox One consoles.

-The TOZO T12 are Bluetooth-only and can’t be used with a wired connection.
+The TOZO T12 are Bluetooth-only, and you can't use them with a wired connection.

-The TOZO T12 are conventional-looking truly wireless earbuds.
+The TOZO T12 are conventional-looking, truly wireless earbuds.
 They have a primarily matte plastic construction that resists fingerprints, although they’re accented with a glossy outer ring.
 Aesthetically, they're similar to the TOZO T10 Truly Wireless, though they're slightly larger and rounder.
+They only come in one color: Black.

 The TOZO T12 are decently comfortable.
 They enter the ear canal pretty deeply but come with a wide assortment of ear tips, which should help you find a suitable fit.
 Thanks to their touch-sensitive controls, you won’t need to exert nearly as much force to make an input compared to the TOZO T10 Truly Wireless’ stiff physical buttons.
 Combined with their plusher tips, the T12 are less tiring to wear during long listening sessions.

-Like most truly wireless headphones such as the ENACFIRE E60, the TOZO T12 are exceptionally portable.
+Like most truly wireless headphones, the TOZO T12 are exceptionally portable.
 It’s easy to put them into your pocket or throw them into a bag.
 Though their charging case is a little on the tall side, it’s still not too big and is pretty easy to carry around with you.

 These headphones have a good charging case.
 It feels sturdy and should protect the headphones from bumps, drops, and falls without issues.
-It’s also IPX8-rated for water resistance, though this isn’t something we currently test for.
+It’s also certified IPX8 for protection against water immersion.
 Much like the TOZO T10 Truly Wireless’ case, it supports wireless charging.
 It also features a small interior display for the buds’ and case’s battery status, between the buds' charging cradles.

 The TOZO T12’s build quality is good.
 The buds and case are made of dense, high-grade plastic that shouldn’t be damaged by small drops and falls.
-The buds are also rated IPX8 for total submersion in water, though this isn’t something we currently test for.
+The buds are also rated IPX8 for total submersion in water.

-The TOZO T12 are decently stable.
+The TOZO T12 have good stability.
 They should stay in your ears during mildly intense workouts, despite lacking stability fins or ear hooks.

-These headphones have a somewhat excited V-shaped sound profile that provides more than enough low-end thump and rumble for fans of EDM and hip-hop as well as an overly bright treble response that occasionally sounds a little piercing.
+These headphones have a somewhat excited V-shaped sound profile that provides more than enough low-end thump and rumble for fans of EDM and hip-hop, as well as an overly bright treble response that occasionally sounds a little piercing.
 That said, mids are sufficiently well-reproduced so that vocals and lead instruments won’t be drowned out, making them more musically versatile than the muddier and more cluttered-sounding TOZO T10 Truly Wireless.
+However, they lack a companion app or sound customization features to help adjust them to your liking.

-The frequency response consistency of the TOZO T12 is fantastic.
+The TOZO T12's frequency response consistency is fantastic.
 So long as you find a secure, airtight seal with the included ear tips, you should get a consistent listening experience every time you wear them.

 The bass accuracy of these in-ears is mediocre.
 It’s heavily overemphasized across the range, which results in a fair bit of boominess in some tracks.
 That said, fans of bass-heavy genres like EDM and hip-hop may prefer the added thump and rumble.